 - The overall mix of pay elements (cash vs. equity) - The type of equity awards granted (deferred stock units, restricted stock, stock options) - Director share holding requirements and how they are achieved (stock granted outright until a target is met vs. some "skin in the game" in the form of directors taking DSUs in lieu of cash fees) - Rigor of mandatory and disclosed vesting requirements (i.e., vest when director leaves the board) - Overall company performance as well as director pay levels vs. peers.

-In the absence of "best in class" director pay practices (as detailed below), generally vote AGAINST an equity plan proposal if the \$100,000 per director equity award maximum is exceeded.
+Generally vote AGAINST an equity plan proposal if the \$100,000 per director per year equity award maximum is exceeded.

 Generally vote AGAINST individual equity grants to non-employee directors outside of an equity compensation plan if: